GenericJam/genericjam.github.io/coding_tests.md

 # Various Coding Tests Done in Elixir

+## Overview

+There doesn't seem to be a strong consensus on what makes a good coding test to judge for competence in Elixir.
+It's a mixed bag between take home, online challenge style and live coding.
+I strongly prefer the take home as it feels a bit more real world but is also generally more of a time commitment.

+Elixir is a pretty mature community by default as many devs land here after they've tried everything else.
+You should more or less expect that unless the job is explicitly labelled 'juniour' they will also expect you to have a decent knowledge of the whole web stack (HTML, CSS, JS, HTTP), SQL, shell, git as a minimum.

 ## Chuck

 [Chuck](https://github.com/GenericJam/chuck) is a coding test to show some understanding of how to build a backend.
 It fetches jokes from the Chuck Norris Joke API.
 This was a take home assignment and I landed the job.

 ## List Ops

 [List Ops](https://github.com/GenericJam/list_ops) is the screening test so one of two of the same company as FlyWheel.
 I guess the idea being that if you don't know anything about recursion that's enough to want to keep you out of thier code base.
-The exercise is to implement some common List operations like `Map`, etc.
+The exercise is to implement some common List operations like `Map`, etc. The tests were included but the functions were empty.

 ## FlyWheel